pycom/pycom-documentation/content/tutorials/lte/firmware.md

 import sqnsupgrade
 sqnsupgrade.run('upgdiff_38638-to-39529.dup')
 ```
-If you are updating the Sequans firmware on your module for the first time, please use instead the file upgdiff_33080-to-39529.dup (1.2M) from the same archive.
+If you are updating the Sequans firmware on your module for the first time, please use this file instead upgdiff_33080-to-39529.dup (1.2M), which is from the same archive.
-Similar upgrade packages are available for the NB-IoT firmwares.
+Similar upgrade packages are available for the NB-IoT firmware.
 {{% /hint %}}

 ## Via SD card